anushtha1011/EMT-/README.md

 Data formating and operational algorithms are done in the path *PMSM/Code*

 A summarised project report can be found in *PMSM/report.*
+Also, a latex souce file is also attached for the final latex report on overleaf.